 Modern laser needle phototherapy in skin disorders is based on evidence from dermatological research.
 Affected skin areas may be irradiated simultaneously with blue and red laserneedles of high energy density.
 The effects of the red laser radiation in the skin are well known, increased cellular energy (ATP synthesis), improved microcirculation of blood and lymph and enhanced oxygenation and effects on metabolism during the non-specific irradiation of the skin tissue.
 In these ways and others, red laser light improves the overall regenerative capacity of the skin.

-Blue laserneedle radiation (405 nm specifically) is actually closer to violet on the spectrum, and it has considerably different biological effects than red and infrared wavelengths.
+Blue laserneedle radiation (405 nm specifically) has considerably different biological effects.
 At sufficient energy densities, immunological and anti-bacteriological effects are induced.
 The immunological effects are the inhibition and reduction of Langerhans cells and IgE + Langerhans cells, the inhibition of dermal mast cells and the inhibition and reduction of T-Lymphocytes.
 The activity and number of T-lymphocytes, which are infiltrated in the skin is influenced and decreased directly by the 405 nm radiation.
 A decrease of bcl-2 proteins after radiation, which acts as apoptosis inhibitor, has been reported in the literature.

 405 nm blue laser irradiation has strong antimicrobial effects on poryphyrins-based bacteria such as Proprionibakterium acne, Staphylococcus aureaus, and Pseudomonas aeruginosa.
 Due to its specific immunological and anti-bacteriological effects, combining blue 405 nm laserneedle radiation with red or infrared biostimulative wavelengths may be near ideal to treat dermatological conditions which may have an infectious component such as atopic dermatitis, psoriasis, vitiligo and acne vulgaris.

-In contrast to the established UVA1 phototherapy which employs ionizing radiation, treatment with 405 nm is completely UV- free, elimination carcinogenic risks are eliminated!).
+In contrast to the established UVA1 phototherapy which employs ionizing radiation, treatment with 405 nm is completely UV- free (e.g. all possible carcinogenic risks are eliminated!).
 In particular for the treatment of children, 405 nm radiation is safe, side-effect free, even for longer treatment times.

 The advantages of the painless laser needle treatments can be felt in particular in the treatments of children.
 The painless and side-effect free character of laser needle micro therapies is essential in pediatrics.
 The children experience laser needle acupuncture and laser therapy as pleasant and efficient methods.
 Accompanying medications for inflammatory conditions, joint diseases or skin diseases with antibiotics can often be reduced significantly.